Medieval traveling tinkers and small merchants

 The second problem he had was that most rural villagers had little cash.
 His sales were probably trades for other goods.
 Little written record exists, so we have to reconstruct guesses based on models that lasted for centuries.
 One of the chief trade goods was anything made of tin.
 Tin was an easy metal to work with, and products made of tin were relatively light.
 This is why one type of traveling salesman has always been the Tinker.

 People in the outlying places had to trade for tin.
-In Laura Ingalls Wilder’s book (1800s America), a tinker trades for wool and linen rags, by the pound, which he’ll later sell for paper pulp.
-This became a trade item in the very late Middle Ages, but it’s more likely that the tinker filled his panniers with skeins of wool thread.
+In Laura Ingalls Wilder’s book (1800s America), a tinker trades for wool and linen rags by the pound, which he’ll later sell to paper mills.
+Rags became a trade item in the very late Middle Ages, but it’s more likely that the tinker filled his panniers with skeins of wool thread.
 His essential service was to collect spun wool from the outlying villages, carrying it to market towns for them.
 At that later point of sale, he finally received cash.
 There may have been other portable goods, such as hard-to-find herbs; we don’t know.

 Traveling merchants of this type probably tried to keep a predictable schedule so that people could have their skeins ready for him.
 But his travel was rough, walking on hill paths with donkeys, and he probably could not keep a strict circuit.
 His wares would vary, and what he received in payment might vary as well.
 It was a hard life, but until the plague began to winnow the numbers, there were many decades and even centuries when having any firm role in the economy was reason to thank the saints.